 I’m saying the tone obfuscates the dark conclusion to which the logic of the story so easily leads: the “victory” is the coming of a being whose advancement was bestowed by a device which last introduced a millennia-long strain of murder into humanity; therefore a being just as likely to destroy or subjugate the lower forms that came before it.
 The Monolith is more like Original Sin than anything good.

 Those who think past the weird misread of original sin as “sex” often land on original sin being knowledge, bolstered by the also-mistaken idea that Christianity is an anti-thought religion.
 But we need to examine our texts more carefully and clearly.
 Whether metaphor or historical object, the tree was called the Tree of the Knowledge of Good and Evil, not just the tree of knowledge, or intellect.
-And at that point in the account, our Genesis protagonists were already quite familiar with good; it had little of that to offer.
+And at that point in the account, our Genesis protagonists were already quite familiar with good; it had little new good to offer.
 It wasn’t the Tree of Enlightenment; closer to the Tree of Prurience and Malignancy.

 Yet, they bit.